Easy RV Hacks: 50 Tips to Improve Your RV Experience

 RV Hacks

-1. Drink Koozies for Glasses: If you’ve ever broken drinking glasses while traveling, this one is for you.
+1. Drink Koozies for Glasses: One of the best camper living hacks – if you’ve ever broken drinking glasses while traveling, this one is for you.
 Slide koozies over them, and place them back in the cabinet to keep them nice and safe.

 3. Collapsible Laundry Basket for Trash: To save space, use a collapsible laundry basket as a wastebasket when camping.
 They can be collapsed between uses and stored out of the way.